skfit-uni-luebeck/TermServerDFNProxy/README.md

 server certificate to the Ontoserver in Cologne.
 Communication with this reverse proxy can be done over HTTP, while it will communicate with the central instance over HTTPS.

-The software is written in Kotlin using the ktor.io framework (version 1.4.1) both to host the server and to make client requests.
+The software is written in Kotlin using the [ktor.io](https://ktor.io) framework both to host the server and to make client requests.
 When requesting plain-text resources (MIME types matching `/(application|text)/(fhir|atom)?+?(json|xml|plain|html)/`), all occurrences of the configured upstream url are rewritten to point to the proxy.
 This makes syndication possible using this proxy, if your local Ontoserver points at this proxy.

+**Do not use this application to host a gateway to the central server in the public Internet.
+This would violate the terms of use of the central server.**

 To set up this system, you will a current Java Development Kit, e.g. from https://azul.com The project is built using Gradle.
 You will also need your certificate and private key in a format